mgoberfield/GIFTs/README.md

 ![Output from decoder](images/demo1-3.png)

-In the scrolled text window are messages from the METAR/SPECI TAC decoder which found some issues inside 'tac1.txt'.
+In the scrolled text window are messages from the METAR/SPECI TAC decoder which found some issues inside 'metars.txt'.
 The first message from the decoder:

     METAR LGAZ NIL
               ^